Understanding Primary Immunodeficiency

 This is one of the reasons it can be difficult to diagnose PI.
 In fact, according to the 2007 IDF survey, a PI diagnosis can take about 12.4 years from the time symptoms begin.6

-Once thought to be a child's disease, we now know that PI can be diagnosed at any age.2 When testing for PI, doctors will ask about your family history and do a physical exam.
-They also will order blood and skin tests to check if your blood cells, antibodies, and immune system are working properly.
+Once thought to be a childhood disease, we now know that PI can be diagnosed at any age.2 When testing for PI, doctors will ask about your family history and do a physical exam.
+They also will order blood tests to check if your blood cells, antibodies, and immune system are working properly.
 These tests are important for your doctor to confirm a diagnosis of PI and the type of PI you have.8

 Treating Primary Immunodeficiency